How Does SimpliSafe Work?

 - Water sensor

 - Freeze sensor (alarm sounds if the temperature in your home falls below 41°)

 - Smoke detector

 Unlike other home security systems, which can accidentally go off, one of SimpliSafe’s “smart” features is a glassbreak sensor that knows the difference between a window breaking and a toddler shattering your favorite Pottery Barn plate.

 Also, SimpliSafe’s $99 Wi-Fi connected SimpliCam is the company’s first foray into the world of video—but we have mixed emotions about it.
 The camera is fine but it doesn’t have the best features we’ve seen.
 Still, for the price, it’s not a bad deal.
-Just know you’ll need to pay an extra $4.99 per month per month for any footage you want to do things like download video clips.
+Just know you’ll need to pay an extra $4.99 per month if you want to do things like download video clips.